sbraford/provision-vagrant/README.md

 provision-vagrant new-box-name
 ```

-This creates some directories and copies over the Vagrantfile.template (interpolating variables within firs):
+This creates some directories and copies over the Vagrantfile.template after interpolating variables within it:

 ```
 Created directory: ~/new-box-name/